apoapsis16/apoapsis16.github.io/README.md

 ## Objective

-Seeking part or full time work.
 A quick learner with a variety of computer-based skills and professional experience.

 ![selfie of Kevin Kipp](images/selfie.jpg)